RingCentral-Pro-Services/notificationsplus-docs/docs/user-guide/interface.md

 Notification Information/Editing
 Notification Bulk Editing
 Profile Icon Menu
-The Profile Icon Menu is accessed by clicking on your profile picture in the top right of the screen.
+The Profile Menu is accessed by clicking on your profile picture in the top right of the screen.
 If you do no have a picture, you will see a circle with your initials inside.
 This menu has three (3) options and is used for finding support, accessing the about information, and signing out of the application.

 Profile Menu Options
 Help center - links to support and documentation.